Whichever way you look at it, long haul flights are tough. They last for hours, they can be uncomfortable and you can get bored, very bored.

 With that said, there are certain items you should take with you to make your flying experience all the more enjoyable and comfortable.

 Toiletries will help you to feel fresher during a long period in the area.
-While packing a laptop and headphones will help to mitigate the boredom that can ensue on long flights.
+Packing a laptop and headphones will help to mitigate the boredom that can ensue on long flights.

 This list of long haul flight essentials details all the items you should have with you while you’re in the air.